 - Gold Key's Looney Tunes comics deserve special mention.
 They ran for decades and built up an Expanded Universe, complete with original characters like Bugs Bunny's girlfriend Honey Bunny, Porky's nephew Cicero, the Road Runner's wife and three sons, and Sniffles' human friend Mary Jane.
 The comics are also the only reason anyone is familiar with Petunia Pig, who was a regular cast member in print, but who only appeared in a small handful of early cartoons.
 The Bugs Bunny newspaper strip and all Looney Tunes books and merchandise of those years featured these characters prominently, and any fan of that period would be likely to recognize them.
 The stories' style arguably bore more resemblance to the Disney Ducks Comic Universe than to the faster-paced Warner animated shorts (and Whitman did publish Duck comics for Disney).
 Since Gold Key/Whitman went under, though, this version of the characters and their world seems to have been completely forgotten by Warner Bros.

 - Early-Installment Weirdness: The early Star Trek comics were drawn by Italian artists who had not seen the show and were working from publicity stills.
 The artwork is intriguing, but varies wildly from the style of the show, with unrecognisable machines flanking the transporter pad, and tricorders used as communicators.
-The writing is also bizarre, with the Enterprise exploring other galaxies, entering planets' atmospheres, and in one entertaining but notorious example committing planet-wide genocide again a plant civilisation to prevent it spreading to other parts of an otherwise uninhabited galaxy.
+The writing is also bizarre, with the Enterprise exploring other galaxies, entering planets' atmospheres, and in one entertaining but notorious example committing planet-wide genocide against a plant civilisation to prevent it spreading to other parts of an otherwise uninhabited galaxy.

 - Recycled IN SPACE!: Space Family Robinson (aka Lost In Space: Space Family Robinson) was The Swiss Family Robinson in space!